cburen/cburen/README.md

 - 👋 Hi, I’m @cburen
-- 👀 I’m interested in blockchain engineering, ZKPs, and hoagies.
+- 👀 I’m interested in blockchain engineering, ZKPs, and half-marathons.
-- 🌱 I’m currently in the Rutgers Quant Finance Masters program and Social Director at Blockchain Ed Network.
+- 🌱 I’m currently in the Rutgers Quant Finance Masters program and Social Director at Blockchain Education Network.
 - 💞️ I’m looking to collaborate on projects on the ethereum blockchain and enterprise privacy solutions.
-- 📫 How to reach me chris.buren@rutgers.edu
+- 📫 HMU at chris.buren@rutgers.edu!

 <!---
 cburen/cburen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.